daleUrquhart/Monopoly/README.md

 Make Go a singleton?
 Go, FP, other special tiles

 Game flow UX improvements:

+---

+## BugLog and implmentation notes
+### 2 Player Tests

+### Jail is broken

+### Making message flow display more intuitive
+Ok acks for CC and chance, etc.
+Yes and no buttons for landing on a property purchase prompt We are clearing the pane in playerbuilding which is probably removing message and player displays from the thang

+### <Fixed> Delegate message display logic into ists own API to clean up GameView
+Addresssed, implemented new API, fixed property option logic aswell

+Not giving an opportunity to manage assets after a player rolls.
+I want after a player rolls they get a chnce to manage assets after buying a new property and then the next player can manage theuir assets once the dice are rolled again

+Maintaining the message pane properly has proven difficult, i feel like giving it its own class extending gridpane is the natural solution
+Notes for implementation:
 pane is the component that represents right side, it is a GridPane GameView initialization adds pane to the right side of mainPane, will have to update pane creation to be the child of GridPane and give it a better name